QCL dynamics: thermal effects and rate equations beyond mean-field approach: Introduction

-Previously published theoretical results report\cite{hamadou09, hamadou13} that the dependence of the turn on delay on pump current for QCL manifests behaviour contrasting the one conventional for laser diodes\cite{coldren2012diode}.
+Previously published theoretical studies\cite{hamadou09, hamadou13} report that the dependence of the turn on delay on pump current for QCL manifests behaviour contrasting the one for conventional for laser diodes\cite{coldren2012diode}.
 The last demonstrate the delay of the orders of nanoseconds due to the high rate of spontaneous emission\cite{Sokolovskii2012}.
 However in QCL this rate is bypassed by the very efficient temperature dependent non-radiative scattering processes.
 Thus the theoretical predictions show the build-up times of the order of hundred picoseconds at the double threshold, which is the standard operational regime.
 The recent experiment\cite{cherotchenko21} showed that the real value of the build-up time can reach the order of ten nanoseconds which completely contradicts the provided numerical estimations.
 In this work we want to investigate this discrepancy thoroughly by means of coupled rate equations.

 The rate equations approximation is well-known and widely used\cite{hamadou09, cherotchenko21, cherotchenko16} mathematical approach allowing to describe system with classical or semi-classical behaviour.
-The key advantages of this approach are simplicity and ability to probe basic laser characteristics with minimal efforts.
-These nice results are available due to usage of parameterized rates and cross-sections for relevant physical processes and consideration of the QCL in the spirit of mean field theory, i.e. when studying of the complex QCL device consisting of a plenty of cascades is substituted by evaluation of a single three level system, treated with a set of differential equations.
+The key advantages of this approach are simplicity and ability to probe basic laser characteristics with limited number of parameters.
+This is possible due to usage of parameterized rates and cross-sections for relevant physical processes and consideration of the QCL in the spirit of mean field theory.
+The last means study of the complex QCL device consisting of a plenty of cascades by substitution with a single three level system, treated with a short set of differential equations.
 In other words it is assumed that all individual processes for different cascades can be modelled by the single set of equations, while parameters for common phenomena (photonic mode) can be renormalized with respect to the number of cascades.